JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 </div>
 </div>

-Each compilation is accompanied by a default [source set](#configuring-source-sets), which is created automatically and should be used for sources and dependencies that are specific to that compilation.
+Each compilation is accompanied by a default [source set](#configuring-source-sets) that stores sources and dependencies specific to that compilation.
 The default source set for a compilation `foo` of a target `bar` has the name `barFoo`.
 It can also be accessed from a compilation using `defaultSourceSet`:

 <div class="multi-language-sample" data-lang="groovy">
 <div class="sample" markdown="1" theme="idea" mode='groovy'>